Einstein's God Model (film): Plot

 The film opens with an actual quote Thomas Edison gave during a 1920 interview with Scientific American Magazine.
 He stated that he was working on a device that would allow him to communicate with personalities that had passed on to another plane of existence.
 In 2002, graduate student Craig Leeham volunteers for a clandestine research study.
 Physicists Louis Mastenbrook and his mentor, Carl Meiselhoff, subject Craig to high levels of infrasound, electromagnetic fields, intravenous Ketamine, and "optical stimulation".
-The lab equipment is a mashup of vintage electronics from various decades of the 20th century.
-Craig is wearing glowing goggles and a helmet covered in cables.
-He answers an old rotary phone and is shocked to hear the voice of his deceased sister (Jenny) on the other end.
+Craig answers an old rotary phone and is shocked to hear the voice of his deceased sister (Jenny) on the other end.
 Meiselhoff and Mastenbrook increase the power on the equipment.
 Craig seizes, screams, and his eyes explode.
 Ten years later, at a funeral, anesthetist Brayden Taylor's story is revealed in flashbacks.
 After surgery, his patient thanks him for allowing her to see her deceased children.
 An anesthesia colleague, Bob, informs him of the study Meiselhoff did using Ketamine to mimic near death experiences.
 At a cemetery, Brayden's girlfriend, Abbey, doubles over with abdominal pain while creating gravestone rubbings for her artwork.
 Later at a dinner party, Abbey collapses in the bathroom after a miscarriage.
-Following emergency surgery, Abbey overhears Brayden and Devin talking about the loss of the pregnancy.
-She flees her hospital room to walk home and is violently struck in a hit and run.
-Snowfalls as she dies in Brayden's arms.
+Following emergency surgery, she flees her hospital room to walk home and is violently struck in a hit and run.
 Abbey sees flashes, glowing energy strings, and a pulsing ball of light.
 She whispers "It's very beautiful over there."

 Overwhelmed with grief, Brayden becomes obsessed with trying to bring Abbey back into his life.
 He seeks out Meiselhoff, and the physicist's widow gives Brayden the equipment with a cryptic warning of losing your soul trying to upset the balance of nature.
 Brayden tries to operate the Edison gear, but lacking expertise, almost kills himself in the process.
 He is saved by the arrival of Louis Mastenbrook who explains that he's part of a 100 year old coalition of physicists called "The God Model Project".
 Their goal is to define the laws of the known universe by the end of the century.
-At a restaurant, Louis gives Brayden a short lesson on M-Theory and how our universe sits on a giant cosmic membrane, parallel to infinite other universes.
-The electromagnetic field created by our brain, carries our consciousness on gravitational waves to another membrane.
+At a restaurant, Louis gives Brayden a short lesson on M-theory and how our universe sits on a giant cosmic membrane, parallel to infinite other universes.
+The electromagnetic field created by our brain carries our consciousness on gravitational waves to another membrane.
 Louis claims not only will he be able to contact Abbey's consciousness on another membrane, he'll be able to bring her back.